10 IT skills paying the highest premiums today

 SAP POSDM skills grew on pace with F&P, at 43 percent for 2018.
 If you want to add SAP POSDM skills to your resume or brush up on your POSDM knowledge, you can attend one of SAP’s four-day classroom workshops on the subject.

-As the name suggests, SAP FS Insurance software is designed specifically for the insurance industry.
+As the name suggests, SAP Financial Services software is designed specifically for the financial services industry.
 It helps organizations streamline operations, improve customer engagement and gain deeper insights on potential risks.
 The software can support several insurance industry needs including business networking, agility, innovation, employee engagement and financial planning and analysis.

 SAP FS Insurance increased in value steadily over the year, rising 33.3 percent over the previous year.
 You can take a training course from SAP to brush up on your skills.